endritbeqa/Deep-Surrogate-RANS-Models/README.md

 To train the existing architectures in the models folder change the ***config.model*** field in the `src/config.py` file to the desired model name.
 In order to change the model structure itself, go to the config file of the model itself found in the models folder (e.g `src/models/swin/Config_Unet_Swin.py`).

-### Loss function selection
-To select loss a loss function edit the ***config.loss_function*** field in the `src/config.py`.
-You can also use the sum of multiple loss functions at once by just typing the names in form of a list (e.g you are training a VAE version of the model and need also the KL divergence term in the loss )

 ### Train setup
 To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/config.py` file.